Last updated on 21/10/2024

 Mavis replied, ‘I don’t know how they get the coffee to smell like that.
 They must keep it hot for ages.
 I wouldn’t be surprised if they put it on the night before so it would be ready in the morning.’

-As they walked back to the Britannia from the cafe, Michael said, ‘I will really miss you Carol.
+As they walked back to the Britannia from the cafe, Michael said, ‘I will really miss you, Carol.
 Without you, this holiday would have been totally different.
 You have been my rock.’

 ‘Well I hope we will stay in touch when we get back to England,’ Carol replied.
-It was a moment of warmth and recognition and Michael put his arm round Carol’s shoulders as they walked.
+It was a moment of warmth and recognition and Michael put his arm around Carol’s shoulders as they walked.
 She responded by putting her arm around his waist.
 Michael had discovered a great deal during his holiday but the one thing we had gained, more than anything, he thought, was the friendship of Carol and the realisation that friendship with a like-minded person could be so rich and fulfilling.
-Deep inside, Michael knew that he loved Richard and he knew why but he was too shy to admit it to anyone; ‘we are like brothers,’ he thought to himself, ‘but like most brothers we are locked in combat most of the time.’
+Deep inside, Michael knew that he loved Richard and he knew why but he was too shy to admit it to anyone; ‘we are like brothers,’ he thought to himself, ‘but like most brothers, we are locked in combat most of the time.’
 Carol was the one person for whom he felt no rivalry; she had accepted him just as he was and needed no proof as to what he could do or who he was.
-He was her soul-mate and she needed no further evidence of who he was other than him just being himself.
+He was her soulmate and she needed no further evidence of who he was other than him just being himself.
 He said, ‘Richard is always posing and acting to win the regard of others; for him, life is one long round of theatre; he has to act out all the time, doing what he thinks other people want to see and hear.
 You rarely get to see the real Richard.
 His real face is always hidden behind the mask.’

 ‘Oh.
-That’s very profound!’, Carol said, and smiled at him with that look she often gave him when he had said something weighty.
+That’s very profound!’, Carol said and smiled at him with that look she often gave him when he had said something weighty.
 ‘You’re right though.
 Richard is a poser.
 The only time I saw him come out from behind his mask, as you put it, was when you came back from your walk to Ancona and he went into a rage, simply to hide the fact that he was so upset about what you had done.’

 ‘Yes.
 That surprised me a lot,’ Michael responded.
 ‘I wasn’t expecting that.’
 He fell silent for a few moments, as he thought through the events of that day.
 ‘I told you, didn’t I, that I was planning to run away?
 The one thing that stopped me was the thought of not seeing you again – and my parents of course – and that you might actually be upset if I disappeared.
 Plus all that stuff the old priest said to me about the meaning of life and the need to find out who we really are.’